-In our globalised world, hotels are in increasing demand and compete to set the benchmark for customer experience while, at the same, catering to all cultures and tastes.
-Our MSc International Hotel Management provides you with the knowledge and skills you need to become a manager within the industry.
+In our globalised world, hotels are in increasing demand and compete to set the benchmark for customer experience while, at the same time, catering to all cultures and tastes.
+Our MSc International Hotel Management course provides you with the knowledge and skills you need to become an industry leader.

-A combination of our academic expertise and impressive network of industry connections will equip you with the tools and knowledge you need to develop an advanced level of understanding of the operation, management and strategy that success in modern, global hospitality demands.
+A combination of our academic expertise and impressive network of industry connections will help you to develop an advanced level of understanding of hotel operations and strategic management of global businesses needed to succeed in this dynamic sector.

 What you will study

-You’ll learn about the important decisions that face modern hotel managers today and how to consider the value of alternative approaches to business.
-By the time you graduate, you’ll be equipped to make your own impact on the industry.
+You’ll learn about the current contexts and challenges facing hotel managers in their decision-making and how to consider the value of alternative approaches to business.
+By the time you graduate, you will be equipped to take on the challenges and make your mark on the industry.

 Modules listed are indicative, reflecting the information available at the time of publication.
 Please note that modules may be subject to teaching availability, student demand and/or class size caps.

 Important: In light of the Covid-19 pandemic, the University has had to change the delivery (and in some cases the content) of its programmes, together with certain University services and facilities for the 2020/21 academic year.
 These changes include the implementation of a hybrid teaching approach.
 View detailed information on the changes.

 The University operates a credit framework for all taught programmes based on a 15-credit tariff.
 Modules can be either 15, 30, 45 or 60, 75 and 120 credits, and additionally for some masters dissertations, 90 credits.